Written by Bethany, PA to Luke Granger Photography

 A popular wedding tradition, "Something Old, New, Borrowed & Blue", dates back to the Victorian days and is said to bring a Bride good luck but if you believe you make your own luck then what does it matter if you forget any of the elements.

-The "Something Blue" is often chosen as a garter, a lace band worn around the brides thigh, which during the wedding reception, the Groom would traditionally remove before tossing it into a crowd of male guests, just like the bouquet toss.
+The "Something Blue" is often chosen as a garter, a lace band worn around the brides thigh.
+During the wedding reception, the Groom would traditionally remove it before tossing it into a crowd of male guests, just like the bouquet toss.
 [Eek, I'm not sure how many Father of the Brides approve of this wedding tradition]

 Walking Down The Aisle